Pronunciation

 Words

 Words are formed by placing a scaling vowel after a consonant that represents a universal concept, after the Word Type Indicator (WTI).
-Available word types are "attribute": ky, "personal pronoun": ks, "verb": kr, "adjective": kv and "noun": kX.
+Available word types are "adverb/label": ky, "personal pronoun": ks, "verb": kr, "adjective": kv and "noun": kX.
 Word components "agglutinate", they join together to form a longer word containing multiple related concepts.
 The longer the word, the further you deviate from the essence.
 Aim for the shortest way to make your point.

-ky: Attribute
+ky: Adverb/Label

 now

-WTI:Attribute( # # hi
+WTI:Adverb( # # hi

 Time0( # now # qi